 Nevertheless, there were some doubts about the type’s capabilities after the first operational tests conducted by the Japanese Army.
 Pilots complained that the aircraft was hard to handle, and they did not regard the retractable undercarriage as practical or worth the additional weight.

 Even so, the army decided to proceed to the production of ten pre-series aircraft for further testing, and these machines were ready by September 1940.
-Several different types of armament and engines were tried out on the pre-production batch.
-The most useful modification was the adoption of special flaps, known as ‘butterflies’, which could be used in combat to make very sharp turns, much enhancing the type’s manoeuvrability.
+Several types of armament and engines were tried out on the pre-production batch.
+The most useful modification was the adoption of special flaps, known as ‘butterflies’, which could be used in combat to make very sharp turns, much enhancing the type’s maneuverability.
 With this modification the aircraft was finally accepted and ordered into mass production.

 The first versions of the Oscar – the Ki-43-Ia and Ki-43-Ib – differed from each other only in armament, and a total of 716 were built.

 A much improved model of the Oscar, the Ki-43-II, followed in 1942 and was produced in larger quantities than any other variant.
-It differed mainly from the earlier Oscar models in having a more powerful engine driving a three-bladed variable-pitch metal propeller instead of the original two-bladed unit fitted to the Ki-43-I. Structural and aerodynamic improvements were also introduced, and for the first time some protection was added for the pilot (rear armour 13 mm thick), plus rudimentary self-sealing tanks.
+It differed mainly from the earlier Oscar models in having a more powerful engine driving a three-bladed variable-pitch metal propeller instead of the original two-bladed unit fitted to the Ki-43-I. Structural and aerodynamic improvements were also introduced, and for the first time some protection was added for the pilot (rear armor 13 mm thick), plus rudimentary self-sealing tanks.

 Three versions of the Ki-43-II Oscar were produced: the Ki-43-IIa, the IIb and the Ki-43kai, which incorporated all the modifications evolved during earlier production.